promasu/promasu-manager/README.md

-# promasu-manager
+# Promasu Manager
-A projectmanager written in Python3 and PyQt5
+A projectmanager written in Python3 and PyQt5.
+Promasu Manager is the product that gave this suite her name.